-With locations in both the east and west ends, head barista Blair Hammond is excited to bring his team’s brand – Tokyo Smoke – to the financial district.
-Driven by design, her team is ushering in a new era with high end coffee, an elevated retail experience and its signature collection of smoking accessories.
+With locations in both the east and west ends, head barista Ariel Slootsky is excited to bring her team’s brand – Tokyo Smoke – to the financial district.
+Driven by design, her team is ushering in a new era of high end coffee and its signature collection of smoking accessories.
 Tokyo Smoke is for the sophisticated smoker, those who embrace beautiful design along with alternative states of mind.

 With 17 years in the culinary field, leading several successful kitchens (Epic, the Chase, Colette Grand Café) and discovering an increasing passion for responsible, sustainable and healthful food as a way of life, Chef Amira Becarevic has branched out to open her own catering company in Leslieville and flagship location of Mira Mira at Assembly Chef’s Hall.